 No designated European sites have been identified within 2km of the scheme extents (NatureScot's Sitelink).
-No indirect linkages to designated European sites (such as hydrological or ecological links) have been identified between the area of works and any sites.
 No nationally designated sites (such as Sites of Special Scientific Interest (SSSIs) or local/national nature reserves) have been identified within 200m of the scheme extents.

-The NBN Atlas resource has identified the presence of INNS including Giant hogweed (Heracleum mantegazzianum) and Rhododendron (Rhododendron ponticum) within 500m of the scheme extents.
-This resource has identified the presence of Transport Scotland Target Species including the following within 500m of the scheme extents:
+The NBN Atlas resource has not identified the presence of Invasive Non-Native Species (INNS) within 500m of the scheme extents.
+This resource has also not identified the presence of Transport Scotland Target Species within this parameter.
+The Amey Environment NE INNS Map resource has also not recorded the presence of any INNS within 500m of the scheme extents.
+This resource has, however, identified the presence of Transport Scotland Target Species rosebay willowherb (Chamaenerion angustifolium) within the verge adjacent to the scheme extents